 Note: Everyone is different and everyone will respond differently to these foods.

-Acid Reflux Diet: Foods to Eat
+Acid Reflux Diet: Best Foods to Eat

-- Ginger – history of anti-inflammation and digestive regulatory
+- Ginger – history of anti-inflammation and digestive regulatory.

-- Salads – (without the tomatoes and high fat dressing)
+- Salads – (without the tomatoes and high-fat dressing)

-- Chicken and Turkey (low fat)
+- If you are not vegan: Chicken and Turkey (low fat) or Fish and seafood

 - Greens and Roots

-Note: As before individual response may vary.
+Note: As before individual responses may vary.

-Very Short Term Relief:
+Very Short Term Relief

 1. Over-the-counter heartburn medications such as antacids (work for 1-2 hours)